Courts of British Columbia Logo BC Flag

 If I am a lawyer, when must I gown?

-Lawyers must gown when appearing before three justices (appeals and reviews).
+Lawyers must gown when appearing before three justices (appeals and applications to vary the decision of a single judge in chambers).
 Lawyers may wear business attire when appearing in chambers.
 These requirements are the same if parties are appearing virtually.

 I've missed a deadline or I'm late, what should I do?